christianrolle/websocket_notification_system/README.md

 Authenticate as that followed user (Alice) and add a project and so on.
 Watch the Bobs notifications.

-Please let me know, what you didn't like or which expectactions I failed.
+Please let me know, what you didn't like or the things you would have done different.

 Kind regards
 Christian